DallasFormulaRacing/DataAcquisition2.0/README.md

   - Allows users to access the resulting CSV file on any device

 ## Hardware and Equipment
-The [STM32 Nucleo F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html) microcontroller development board is used as the current target device for code merge to the `main` and `develop` branches.
+The [STM32 Nucleo F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html) microcontroller development board is used as the current target device for code merged to the `main` and `develop` branches.
 Theoretically, other Arm Cortex M4 based STM32 devices with the necessary peripherals should be able to run the same program.

 ![image](https://github.com/DallasFormulaRacing/DataAcquisition2.0/assets/71054319/00c8cfe3-c1f8-499c-8c72-fe8f191a8108)

-## Supported Features
+## Supported User Features
 Output:
 - [x] Data logging to a micro-SD card
 - [ ] Data logging to a USB flash drive